preesha-gehlot/langchain-testing-agent/README.md

 1. **get_requirements**: Uses GPT-4o-mini with structured output to analyze test scenarios and identify what data needs to be looked up from the database
 2. **list_tables**: Retrieves available database tables using the MCP tools to understand what data sources are available
 3. **run_lookups**: For each identified data requirement, invokes the data search agent to find and retrieve the actual data from the database

+I saw many parallels with having a research orchestrator agent with sub agents for each sub research topic in the langchain article, and for testing with data I could have a test data agent that acts as an orchestrator, which can lauch sub agents (data search agents) to run lookups on the database.
+A task for the future would be to have these lookups run in parallel, since the task is read only, and each lookup requirement is conceptually separate this task is easily parallelizable.

 The agent saves all retrieved data to timestamped artifact files, handling both successful lookups and failed attempts.
 This provides a comprehensive data foundation that can be used by downstream agents for generating realistic test cases with actual database content.